 The student will complete three years at Elon.
 These years will include a full array of science, mathematics, computer science and General Studies courses along with their discipline-specific courses.
 Also included will be foundational engineering courses every fall and spring taught by engineering faculty.
-After finishing these three years at Elon and also satisfying the entry requirements of the affiliate engineering university, the student will transfer to this engineering institution, normally for two more years.
-Upon completion of these years of study, a student will receive a Bachelor of Science degree from the engineering Physics, Engineering Mathematics, Environmental Science/Environmental Engineering, Bio-Physics/Biomedical Engineering, Chemistry/Chemical Engineering or Computer Science/Engineering.
+After finishing these three years at Elon and also satisfying the entry requirements of the affiliate engineering university (or another accredited engineering university), the student will transfer to this engineering institution, normally for two more years.
+Upon completion of these years of study, a student will receive a Bachelor of Science degree from the engineering school in an area of choice.
+Students will also receive a B.S. degree from Elon in Engineering Physics, Engineering Mathematics, Environmental Science/Environmental Engineering, Bio-Physics/Biomedical Engineering, Chemistry/Chemical Engineering or Computer Science/Engineering.
 Students must complete Elon's General Studies program requirements, the engineering core and one of the six options listed below.